The Lowest Ebb: Norman Thomas & America's Minor Parties in 1944

 Deeply troubled that his own party had virtually surrendered to the rapacious and predatory forces of Wall Street and increasingly anxious to unite progressives in both major parties under a single banner, Roosevelt — a particularly shrewd and deft politician who had worked closely with various third-party leaders across the country throughout the Great Depression — had privately discussed the possibility of forming a new nationally-organized liberal party once the war was over.

-Willkie and the newly-formed Liberal Party of New York both figured prominently in his future plans.
+Willkie and the newly-formed Liberal Party of New York both figured prominently in the president's future plans.
 It was no coincidence, moreover, that First Lady Eleanor Roosevelt had been the featured speaker at the party's gala dinner kicking off the 1944 campaign in early August, urging the party to take a lesson from Tammany and begin organizing at the precinct level while telling the overflow crowd of more than 1,800 that they were “the most hopeful group in the country and perhaps the whole world."

 If fate hadn’t intervened — tragically striking down the 52-year-old Willkie a month before the 1944 presidential election and claiming FDR's life six months later — could an unlikely pairing of the two men on a forward-looking third-party ticket have been in the offing in 1948, a robust challenge capable of seriously threatening the hegemony of the entrenched “two-party system” in the United States?
 It’s an enormously intriguing question, but one that will forever remain unanswered.